AdobeDocs/commerce-cloud-service.en/help/cloud-guide/architecture/starter-architecture.md

 ## Production environment

-The Production environment provides the source code to deploy Adobe Commerce to the Cloud infrastructure that runs your public-facing single and multi-site storefronts.
-The Production environment uses code from the `master` branch to configure and enable the web server, database, configured services, and your application code.
+The production environment provides the source code to deploy Adobe Commerce to the Cloud infrastructure that runs your public-facing single and multi-site storefronts.
+The production environment uses code from the `master` branch to configure and enable the web server, database, configured services, and your application code.

-Because the Production environment is read-only, use the Integration environment to make code changes, deploy across the architecture from the Integration to Staging, and finally to the Production environment.
+Because the `production` environment is read-only, use the `integration` environment to make code changes, deploy across the architecture from the `integration` to `staging`, and finally to the `production` environment.
 See [Deploy your store](../deploy/staging-production.md) and [Site launch](../launch/overview.md).

-Adobe recommends fully testing in your Staging environment branch before pushing to the `master` branch, which deploys to the Production environment.
+Adobe recommends fully testing in your Staging environment branch before pushing to the `master` branch, which deploys to the `production` environment.

 ## Staging environment

 Adobe recommends creating a branch called `staging` from `master`.
-The `staging` branch deploys code to the Staging environment to provide a pre-production environment to test code, modules and extensions, payment gateways, shipping, product data, and much more.
-This environment provides the configuration for all services to match the Production environment including Fastly, New Relic APM, and search.
+The `staging` branch deploys code to the staging environment to provide a pre-production environment to test code, modules and extensions, payment gateways, shipping, product data, and much more.
+This environment provides the configuration for all services to match the production environment including Fastly, New Relic APM, and search.

 Additional sections in this guide provide instructions for final code deployments and testing production level interactions in a secure Staging environment.
-For best performance and feature testing, replicate your Production database into the Staging environment.
+For best performance and feature testing, replicate your  database into the Staging environment.

 >[!WARNING]
 >
->Adobe recommends testing every merchant and customer interaction in the Staging environment before deploying to the Production environment.
+>Adobe recommends testing every merchant and customer interaction in the Staging environment before deploying to the production environment.
 See [Deploy your store](../deploy/staging-production.md) and [Test deployment](../test/staging-and-production.md).

 ## Integration environment

-Developers use the Integration environment to develop, deploy, and test:
+Developers use the `integration` environment to develop, deploy, and test:

 -  Adobe Commerce application code